-3.205 Taller buildings must be carefully placed so as not to create poor microclimates or large areas of shaded streets or spaces.
+- 3.210 The existing estate has a wide range of building styles and heights.
+A more even distribution of heights will reduce these negative characteristics and help new development fit in comfortably with its surroundings.
+It will also create neighbourhood streets that are easy to understand.
+In order to fit well with the surroundings, it is important to ensure building heights on the edge of the estate relate appropriately to those adjacent to it. - 3.211 Taller buildings must be carefully placed so as not to create poor microclimates or large areas of shaded streets or spaces.
 Where taller buildings are proposed, they should also be used to reinforce the sense of space or the character of a street, rather than fragment it with excessively varied building heights.
 Building heights should be similar along the lengths of street and one either side in order to maintain a consistent character.

-3.206 The potential widening of Morden Road to accommodate a tram extension should be taken into consideration, should this proposal go ahead, the resulting adjustment to street proportions may better accommodate taller buildings on the east side of Morden Road, however the transition to lower buildings further east into the estate and effects on the visual environment should be properly managed and designed.
+- 3.212 The potential widening of Morden Road to accommodate a tram extension should be taken into consideration, should this proposal go ahead, the resulting adjustment to street proportions may better accommodate taller buildings on the east side of Morden Road, however the transition to lower buildings further east into the estate and effects on the visual environment should be properly managed and designed. - 3.213 Building heights to the south of the estate may want to have regard to the consideration that land outside the estate boundary fronting Merantun Way is suitable for taller buildings to promote the transformation of this road into a boulevard street.
+Appropriate heights at Merantun Way are likely to be taller than currently exists, depending on the dimensions of a redesigned street and the possibility of urbanised development on the south side of the road.
+Heights similar to those appropriate for Morden Road are likely to be appropriate here.